openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [ **Video Widget** ](https://wpmet.com/plugin/elementskit/video/) -  The video widget gives you the ability to add playable videos to your page.
 Through this, you can easily upload, preview, autoplay, play on mobile, Image overlay, and so on with different styles and many more features.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=bbnP-zjNnkk&feature=youtu.be) This Video widget offers lots of styles including embedded video addons with the play button, button text, icon, image overlay, and thumbnail.
-Also, WP embeds video addons for youtube Livestream and Vimeo.
+Also, WP embeds video addons for YouTube Livestream and Vimeo.

 == 24.
 Post Tab Widget ==
 [ **Post Tab Widget** ](https://wpmet.com/plugin/elementskit/post-tab/) - This post tab widget helps you to display your blogs, popular posts, and recent posts in tabs as per the category.
 With it, you can customize post count, categories, and columns with unique styles.